 If you're an entrepreneur, designer, writer, photographer, or blogger looking to teach your craft online, Skillshare is great for teaching creative skills.
 You'll find courses on all kinds of topics, both popular and niche: marketing, photography, cooking, hand painting, doodling, and even wall hanging.

-The platform offers a membership plan for students that gives them access to all of its 27,000+ premium courses.
-As for creators, it's free to sign up and publish a course, but if you want to get paid, it must be a part of Skillshare's premium catalog.
+The platform offers a membership plan for students that gives them access to all of its 35,000 premium courses.
+As for creators, it's a free online course platform if you just want to sign up and publish a course, but if you want to get paid, it must be a part of Skillshare's premium catalog.

 Free or premium, Skillshare classes have three major moving parts: video lessons, a project, and community discussion.
 Each class includes 20-60 minutes of video, broken down into 2-5-minute lessons.
 The practical project then ensures hands-on experience.
 For instance, a social media class project might require students to promote their Instagram account, or a writing class might require students to draft a pitch.
 Finally, the community portion of a class allows students to post their work.

-Instead of favoring final outcomes, Skillshare encourages students to share their progress, garner feedback, and tweak their work accordingly—which is perfect for the creative topics you'll be teaching.
+Instead of favoring final outcomes, Skillshare encourages students to share their progress, gather feedback, and tweak their work accordingly—which is perfect for the creative topics you'll be teaching.

-Best online course creation software for building an online school with advanced marketing
+Best online courses platform for building an online school with advanced marketing

 Teachable helps savvy course creators grow and nurture an online audience.
 To begin with, the platform offers various options to customize the look and feel of your course.
 Build a website that reflects your brand, create sales pages for launching your course, and if you happen to know some code, use the Power Editor to tinker with it.
 If not, edit the templates available.
 Teachable's course builder accepts files from Dropbox, Google Drive, and OneDrive, among other content formats.

 There's flexibility when pricing your course too.
 You can offer courses on their own or in bundles, and choose between a one-time fee, a payment plan, or a subscription.
 When you're ready to launch, create coupon codes to see a quick boost in course sales.
-To build a sales team for your course, use the platform's built-in affiliate marketing option: imply add affiliates and they will get a percentage of course sales.
+To build a sales team for your course, use the platform's built-in affiliate marketing option: simply add affiliates, and they'll get a percentage of course sales.
 No third-party integration required.

 Teachable's native email marketing tool lets you filter and message students when they enroll in a course, redeem a coupon, or complete a course.
 The platform also helps you collect student feedback and uncover insights about your course using Google Forms and surveys.
 If you'd like to keep in touch with students after they've completed your course, add them to your email list with Teachable's integrations.
 As they say, the money is in the list.